Table of Contents

 4. Link to High-Quality Sites

-It is always important to consider where we link to and if that source of information presents valuable high-quality content that users can trust.
+In your SEO writing, it’s always important to consider where we link to and if that source of information presents valuable high-quality content that users can trust.
 It’s best practice to ensure as many outbound links as possible are directing users towards reputable websites with a good domain rating and strong informational content.

 Google interprets links between different domains as votes of confidence.
 If our content is strong and considered trustworthy other sites will also want to benefit by linking back to our domain.
 This further promotes the sense of trust and reputability that Google rewards with better rankings and in turn draws in more attention from users.